isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-with-mulcher/index.md

 ### **6. Poulan Pro 3-in-1 Lawn Mower**
 Another professional lawn mower with a mulcher is the poulan pro.
 Its powered by 140cc engine which is 30% lighter compared to its competitors.
-Its a three-in-one model which enables you to bag, side-discharge or mulch your grass cuttings.�One its notable features is the ReadyStart configuration which allows you to start the mower in a short time.
+Its a three-in-one model which enables you to bag, side-discharge or mulch your grass cuttings.One its notable features is the ReadyStart configuration which allows you to start the mower in a short time.
 It doesnt require priming or choking before start.
 The engine is also equipped with a sensor for automatically regulating the temperature.
 This allows you to start the engine at any instance.
 The mowing deck is made of durable steel which houses the 21 inch blade.
 You can adjust the mowing height to 5 levels depending on the grass height you want.
 The 11 rear wheels are ideal for maneuvering on almost any kind of terrain.
 Whats more, this lawn mower consumes less fuel compared to its competitors.
 It also comes with a 2 year warranty.